 - Whether she has ever breastfed in the past

-- Amount of support for the mother from the partner, family, healthcare team
+- The amount of support from the mother’s partner, family, & healthcare team

-- The routine and protocol the mother follows to make milk once the baby arrives, such as taking herbs/medications, and frequent breast stimulation
+- The routine and protocol the mother follows to make milk once the baby arrives

 Making More Milk

-Herbal supplements that may be helpful in inducing lactation include moringa, alfalfa, blessed thistle, fennel, fenugreek, goat’s rue, and saw palmetto.
-Each of these has its unique characteristics and timing may also be important in terms of when each should be taken, and under specific circumstances.
+Timing may also be important in terms of when each should be taken and under which circumstances.
 A mother is advised to work with an herbalist to understand what’s right for a particular mother’s need.

 As with all supplementation, it’s best to work with a healthcare team to ensure it is the best solution for you.